wshon/madedit-mod/README.txt

 3.added Japanese language.
 Thank Tilt for the translations.
 4.fixed a bug when converting between Tab and Space char in wordwrap mode.
 5.modified that the dialogs will stay on top of main window, not top of all windows.
-6.modified the action when associating file types.
-7.some minor changes.
+6.modified the action when associating file types 7.some minor changes.

 v0.2.8: